 Valgrind warnings that occurred for

-client would fail to detect this and command output would be
+statuscommands, the client failed to detect this and command output would be inconsistent.
+(Bug #37274)

-When invoked to start multiple server instances, mysqld_multi sometimes would fail to start them all due to not changing location into the base directory for each instance.
+When invoked to start multiple server instances, mysqld_multi sometimes failed to start them all due to not changing location into the base directory for each instance.
 (Bug #36654)

 Rows written to the slow query log could have an indeterminate

 Renaming a column that appeared in a foreign key definition did not update the foreign key definition with the new column name.
 (Bug #21704)